Market Sizing Questions in Consulting Interviews – The Three Golden Rules

 3. Try to do sanity checks along the way and definitely at the end of the case

 You might make mistakes throughout a market sizing case.
 However, with sanity checks, you may be able to detect them in time.
-For example, when you have to assess the yearly revenues of a company, compare them to the revenues of a competitor with similar size.
+For example, when you have to assess the yearly revenues of a company, compare them to the revenues of a competitor of a similar size.

 Further, it is important to know facts like the population numbers or the GDP of different countries!
 This will help you evaluate the correctness of your numbers.
-If, for instance, your calculation results in 350 million women wearing red pullovers in the USA, you will know that this is impossible because the population of the US is ~300 million.
+If, for instance, your calculation results in 400 million women wearing red pullovers in the USA, you will know that this is impossible because the population of the US is ~330 million.

 Check out the 3 golden rules again in the video with new examples:

 The replacement concept will help you to estimate numbers that are hard to guesstimate